jeremyseow/AWS/Learning Path/AWS/Compute/EC2/AWS Elastic Compute Cloud (EC2).md

 - [[Instance States]]
 - Key pairs
 	- Secure login information for your instances using key pairs (AWS stores the public key, and you store the private key in a secure place)
+	- Windows -> login, Linux -> SSH
+	- Can use on multiple instances
 - [[Storage]]
 - Firewall
 	- Enables you to specify the protocols, ports, and source IP ranges that can reach your instances using security groups